UID-Technologies/training-databricks-advance/Module 1/Lab 07 - Ingestion Alternatives.md

-## 🔹 Section 07 – Ingestion Alternatives
+## Lab 07 – Ingestion Alternatives

 We focus on: